ubeysaab/ReactTenziesGame/README.md

 3. go to script and add
 - predeploy: npm run build
-- deploy : gh-pages -d build
+- deploy : gh-pages -d dist

+4. push your codes to github

+5. run "npm run deploy"

+6. go to homepage address you defined